 What if we were to eradicate this notion of “problem” in its entirety?

-Indeed, as we towards a more inclusive global movement that embraces diversity in all its hues; we must recognise the need to adopt a more lateral approach to the way we view people, to see that value can come in many varied forms.
-We recognise too that in doing this, we can not only bring benefit our own workplace, but our mental wellbeing – reducing the likelihood of internal tension or conflict.
+Indeed, As we towards a more inclusive global movement that embraces diversity in all its hues; we must recognise the need to adopt a more lateral approach to the way we view people, to see that value can come in many varied forms.
+We recognise too that in doing this, we can not only bring benefit our own workplace, but our personal life – reducing the likelihood of internal tension or conflict.

-Now, more than ever there is an inherent need to for us to flex and change our own method of thinking and operating to support neurodiversity.
+Now, more than ever there is an inherent need to for us to flex our own method of thinking and operating to support neurodiversity.